FoundationQHub

 Horizontal cracks in basement walls or crawlspace foundation walls indicate lateral soil pressure - the surrounding soil is pushing the wall inward.
 This is more structurally serious than most vertical or diagonal cracking.

 When to worry: Horizontal cracks are always worth professional evaluation.
 They indicate bowing that, if uncorrected, can progress to wall failure.
+Measurement thresholds and the reinforcement options that apply are covered in horizontal cracks in a foundation wall.

 Crack Width as an Indicator